The Frizzled Leek

 • Dry the kumquats out in a 200° oven.
 Sure if you have 24 hours to spare, you can dry them out at room temperature, but who has time for that.
 I like to put mine in a 200° oven for 2 hours.

-• Store in a mason jar.
-Add a little sugar to a mason jar along with the candied kumquats and store for up to 3 months.
+• Store in a Mason jar.
+Add a little sugar to a Mason jar and the candied kumquats and store for up to 3 months.

 candied kumquats in a mason jar